[HISTORY: Adopted by the Board of Trustees of the Village of Irvington 7-15-2002 by L.L. No. 5-2002. Amendments noted where applicable.]

 - The individual holding the position of Village Attorney, except that, for actions or proceedings involving the Village Attorney, the Village Board of Trustees shall substitute for the Village Attorney throughout this chapter.

-At the request of the employee and upon compliance by the employee with the provisions of § 19-4 of this chapter, the Village shall provide for the defense of the employee in any civil action or proceeding in any state or federal court, including actions under 42 U.S.C. §§ 1981-1988, arising out of any alleged act or omission which the Village Attorney finds occurred while the employee was acting within the scope of his or her public employment and in the discharge of his or her duties and was not in violation of any rule or regulation of the Village, town, county or state at the time the alleged act or omission occurred.
-This duty to provide for defense shall not arise where such civil action or proceeding is brought by or on behalf of the Village, town, county, state or any agency of any of them.
+At the request of the employee and upon compliance by the employee with the provisions of § 19-4 of this chapter, the Village shall provide for the defense of the employee in any civil action or proceeding in any state or federal court, including actions under 42 U.S.C. §§ 1981 - 1988, arising out of any alleged act or omission which the Village Attorney finds occurred or allegedly occurred while the employee was acting within the scope of his or her public employment and in the discharge of his or her duties.
+This duty to provide for a defense shall not arise where such civil action or proceeding is brought by or on behalf of the Village .

 The Village shall also indemnify and save harmless its employees in the amount of any punitive damages in accordance with the following procedure and such additional procedures as may be established by the Village Attorney: